MarkJLee/chal-threads-home/README.md

 -   There should be a "Cancel" button that allows users to return to the previous screen.
 -   Once the user enters text into the input field, the "Post" button should become active.

+### Search Screen

+-   The search window should match users when searched using the input text.

+### Activity Screen

+-   The top should feature a horizontal scroll button to filter each post.

 ## Demo Link

 -   [Threads-home](https://imgur.com/a/iWzhhGD)